Welcome to the 2022-23

 2. Volunteer orientation: All volunteers must complete a volunteer orientation before being allowed to volunteer in the schools.
 For the convenience and safety of our volunteers, we no longer hold in person orientations.
 You will receive an email with access to the orientation after you have registered to volunteer.
-The online volunteer orientation should take you 15-20 minutes and must be completed prior to your volunteering in the school district.
+The online volunteer orientation should only take 10 minutes and must be completed prior to your volunteering in the school district.
 You must take this volunteer orientation each school year even if you have taken one in the past.

 COVID 19 INFORMATION:

 All volunteers entering the Gorham schools will follow the same policies as staff and students.